anh-tq-huynh/Shift-Management/README.md

 # Shift Management Backend
+Note: README file is in progress
 A Spring Boot backend for managing companies, employees, clients, and shift‑related operations.
-This project was built as part of a job application to demonstrate backend architecture, domain modeling, and REST API design for a system similar to real-world shift management platforms.

 ---